 Documentation by Carolyn Tennant, Pamela Susan Hawkins, Hank Rudolph, Mona Jimenez and Kathy High with Meredith Baxter, Monica Duncan, Neil Fried, Annie Langan, Michael Montagne, Yesael Sumalave and Terese Longova.
 Design and post by Matthew Underwood, Necole Zayatz and Dave Jones Design.

-The Experimental Television Center is sad to report the passing of Dr. Don McArthur on October 7, 2012.
+The Experimental Television Center is sad to report the passing of Dr. Donald McArthur on October 7, 2012.
 Don worked with others at ETC on several projects including his Spatial and Intensity Digitizer, a ground-breaking instrument, and the interface of a digital computer to analog video instruments.
 He also collaborated with Woody and Steina Vasulka on their Digital Image Articulator.
-Our sympathy is extended to his family.
+Our sympathy extends to his family.
 The obituary follows.

 Donald retired from Lockheed-Martin in Irving, TX where he worked designing computer software and hardware for imaging systems and simulators.
 Survived by his son Michael, Michael’s wife Sophie Alexander and their daughter Gemma Mae Rose of Newfield, NY; His first wife Jane McArthur nee Spicknall originally of Lincoln, NE; three step-children from his second marriage: Suzanne, Lisa, and John and their families; several cousins.
 Predeceased by his parents, aunts, uncles, several cousins, and his second wife Marilyn of Homer, NY.